Custom Search

 Clean-up

-About every two days, you might need to muck ( clean) your ponies stall or lean-to.
+About every two days, you might need to muck (clean) your ponies’ stall or lean-to.

 Grooming

 Ponies need daily grooming.
-This includes: picking there hooves, combing their mane, brushing with a curry comb (hard brush) then a soft brush after to get the loose dirt off, bathing after workouts, and using fly spray.
-About every three months, some ponies should be seen by a farrier to determine if there hooves need to be shaped.
+This includes: picking their hooves, combing their mane, brushing with a curry comb (hard brush) then a soft brush after to get the loose dirt off, bathing after workouts, and using fly spray.
+About every three months, some ponies should be seen by a farrier to determine if their hooves need to be shaped.
 Daily grooming will reduce stress, keep your pony comfortable, healthy and looking great!

 Feeding